 Your account can grow even in years when you can't contribute.
 You earn interest, which is added to your balance, and then you earn interest on the interest, and so on.
 The amount of growth your account generates can increase every year due to the magic of compound interest.
-The growth of individual retirement accounts (IRAs) depends on many factors.
+The growth of individual retirement accounts (IRAs) depends on many factors, including the type of investments you choose, such as stocks, bonds, or even gold in an IRA account.
 It depends largely on the amount of money invested and the risk taken by the investor, which determines the types of investments included in the account.

 Making regular contributions to the account also has a dramatic effect on performance.
 All types of IRA work the same basic way.
 The money contributed to the account can be invested in a variety of stocks, bonds, ETFs, mutual funds and other investment vehicles.
 These investments are tax-deferred, meaning that dividends and interest income received in an IRA are not included in the owner's income each year, and any capital gain is deferred from taxes.

 In simple terms, as long as investments remain within an IRA, they will not generate any tax liability for the account owner.
 Historically, IRAs have achieved an average annual return of 7 to 10%.
 Your profits increase when you invest your IRA contributions and investment gains in interest and dividend opportunities, such as stocks, mutual funds, bonds, exchange-traded funds and certificates of deposit.
 IRAs grow through capitalization, which helps your money grow regardless of whether you contribute or not.

 A traditional IRA can be a great way to increase your savings by avoiding taxes while accumulating your savings.
 You now get tax relief when you make deductible contributions.
 In the future, when you take money out of the IRA, you'll pay taxes at your ordinary income rate.
 That means you can end up with hundreds of thousands of more dollars if you maximize your IRA contributions each year, instead of depositing the funds into a regular savings account.

 Traditional IRA Once again, retirement savers won't be able to contribute more to traditional IRAs this year, but there may be changes in the way they work.
 The main difference between the two types of IRAs is whether you want to fund your IRA with pre-tax or after-tax dollars.
 The bottom line is that by knowing how an IRA works, you can understand why they're a great way to save for retirement, and you'll also be able to make a smart decision when it comes to selecting the type of IRA that's best for you and which broker to use.
 If you don't qualify to deduct your IRA contributions, you can still accumulate money up to the annual limit in a traditional IRA.

 Non-marital beneficiaries who inherited an IRA (either a traditional IRA or a Roth IRA) after that date must now withdraw money from the account within a decade.
 With so many options for funding IRAs and the likelihood of earning high returns, it's no surprise that more than 30% of households contribute to a traditional IRA or a Roth IRA.
 But keep in mind that making non-deductible contributions to an IRA will complicate your life when it's time to withdraw funds from your IRA.
 Basically, an IRA usually grows over time and undergoes capitalization, allowing investors to reinvest dividends in their IRA to help generate even more dividends in the future.

 Ed Slott, IRA IRA expert, explains the most common IRA mistakes and the missed opportunities you can avoid.
 With that in mind, here's an overview of how different types of IRAs work, how IRAs work in terms of withdrawals, eligibility and making investments, and how to open an IRA.
-Stocks are a popular option for IRAs because the profits made are essentially additional contributions to the IRA.
+Stocks are a popular option for IRAs because the profits made are essentially additional contributions to the IRA. .